splunk/observability-workshop/content/en/s4r/3-initial-tour/_index.md

 {{% notice style="tip" %}}

-The easiest way to navigate through this workshop is either by using:
+The easiest way to navigate through this workshop is by using:

 * the left/right arrows (**<** | **>**) on the top right of this page
 * the left (◀️) and right (▶️) cursor keys on your keyboard